The conversation you've been avoiding — how to start talking about what you're seeing

 Finding Your Moment

-The right time is almost never perfect.
+There is no perfect moment, so look for a good-enough one instead of waiting for ideal.
 You could wait until everything is calm, until your parent is in a good mood, until you're feeling completely prepared.
-You could wait for the ideal setting, a quiet coffee shop, a walk on a nice day, a moment with no distractions.
+You could wait for the ideal setting.
 In theory, there's a perfect moment.
 In practice, that moment doesn't often arrive.
 Real life happens in the midst of regular days, interrupted by phone calls and errands and small frustrations.

-But some moments are better than others.
+Some moments are better than others, though.
 You want to find a time when both of you can be relatively calm and present.
 Not in the middle of a conflict or a holiday where emotions are already running high.
 Not when you're both exhausted or in a hurry.
 You're not looking for perfect, but you're looking for something close to peaceful.

 Quiet matters more than occasion.
 A formal family meeting might feel too serious, too confrontational.
 A phone call can work if that's how you usually talk to your parent.
 A car ride can be good because you're not making eye contact, which sometimes makes these conversations easier.
 You could walk together.
 You could be doing dishes.
 You could sit in the kitchen with coffee.
 The setting is less important than the quietness and the sense that you both have time for the conversation.